-In 2015, we reported 10% sales growth and 82% operating income growth, and the value of our common stock increased by 126%.
+Additionally, the value of our common stock increased by 26% in 2017.

-Our strong performance during the year was reflected in our 2015 short-term incentive payouts, as described in more detail below, and is in line with our ultimate goal to increase stockholder value by providing executives with appropriate incentives to achieve our overall business goals.
+Our strong performance during the year was again reflected in our 2017 short-term incentive payouts, as described in more detail below, and is in line with our ultimate goal to increase stockholder value by providing executives with appropriate incentives to achieve our overall business goals.

-In addition, it should be noted that as of December 31, 2015, the average tenure of our named executive officers was 17 years, demonstrating our ability to retain top talent, even in a competitive hiring environment.
-Additionally, in 2015 we hired Michael T. Wijas, Vice President of Sales, The Americas, demonstrating our ability to attract qualified senior executives.
+In addition, it should be noted that as of December 31, 2017, the average tenure of our then-serving named executive officers was approximately 19 years, demonstrating our ability to retain top talent, even in a competitive hiring environment.
 We believe that our compensation program has been instrumental in securing and retaining the services of our executives and in driving our strong performance.